 Many people have spent countless hours brainstorming trying to figure this out.
 Is it the website’s aesthetics?
 Maybe it’s the overall flow, from the homepage to all the other pages?
 Lots of pictures and videos?
 No pictures or videos with an emphasis on elegant white space and textual elements?

-The important thing to realize here is that popular website design styles change every few years, so the look and feel becomes dated fairly quickly.
-Although the suggestions above can be key to “good” web design, it’s not what makes website design great.
-The “secret” is actually quite simple, and even though our focus is on Maryland web design, this applies to website design all over the world.
+The important thing to realize here is that popular web design styles change every few years, so the look and feel becomes dated fairly quickly.
+Although the suggestions above can be key to “good” web design, it’s not what makes web design great.
+The “secret” is actually quite simple, and even though our focus is on Maryland web design, this applies to web design all over the world.

 The Secret Is …